 Plumbing leaks are a huge source for water waste around the house, which is not only wasteful, but can also affect the pocket of households with water meters.
 Undetected leaks can also lead to water damage and mould, which can be expensive to repair, and directly affect yours and your family’s health.

 The best line of defence against plumbing leaks is to be proactive with your leak detection, and learn to spot the signs of a hidden leak.
 Listen for drips or the sound of running water, know how to recognise the smell of mould and mildew, look for any unexplained water puddles, and check your water bill for any unexplained hikes.
 You should also visually check around taps, shower-heads, baths, showers, toilets, under sinks, and around any water using appliance.
-Make repairs right away when a leak is detected to prevent further damage, and minimise cost.
+Make repairs right away when a leak is detected to prevent further drain damage, and minimise the costs of drain repair.

 Water heaters, and boilers often go neglected, which can eventually lead to a plumbing disaster.
 You should inspect your water heater / boiler annually to make sure it is in good working order.
 Inspect for any signs of corrosion, make sure the pilot has a strong flame, listen for any loud rumbling or banging sounds, make sure hot water comes out clean and clear, and check for puddles around the base.
 In addition, every water heater should be drained and flushed annually to minimise sediment buildup.
 This can help your water heater last longer and run more efficiently.